ArenaNet: Guild Wars 2: The Icebrood Saga

-Announced on August 30, 2019, at an event held by ArenaNet, "The Icebrood Saga" is a continuation of the Living World format of content releases, and had previously been referred to by ArenaNet as "Season 5" of the Living World.
+Announced on August 30, 2019, at an event held by ArenaNet, "The Icebrood Saga" (also known as IBS) is a continuation of the Living World format of content releases, and had previously been referred to by ArenaNet as "Season 5" of the Living World.
 While previous Living World seasons have bookended expansions, the Icebrood Saga follows directly from Season 4.
 Like Season 4, it is only available to players who own the Path of Fire expansion.

 Guild Wars 2: End of Dragons

-Announced on August 25, 2020, Guild Wars 2: End of Dragons is the third expansion pack for Guild Wars 2.
+Announced on August 25, 2020, Guild Wars 2: End of Dragons (also known as EoD) is the third expansion pack for Guild Wars 2.
 Originally slated for a 2021 release date, it was later pushed back to an estimated release date of early 2022.
 The expansion was previously teased to fans on March 12, 2020, when the developers confirmed the games return to the realm of Cantha, something fans had long requested.
 The official announcement was accompanied by a cinematic teaser showing off the new area the game would feature.
 A developer livestream was held on July 27, 2021, which showcased prominent features like the addition of fishing to the game.
 The expansion was released February 28, 2022.

-Controversies
+Guild Wars 2: Secrets of the Obscure

-On July 5, 2018, founder Mike O'Brien announced that two game developers, Jessica Price and Peter Fries, had been fired from the company for "[failing] to uphold [their] standards of communicating with players" by attacking community members on Twitter.
-The decision to fire the developers led to a mixed reaction from fans and others inside the industry.
-O'Brien stood by the decision to release the two developers, citing that their actions had occurred when they were representing themselves and their opinions as the opinions of the company, and that alienating customers was unacceptable, thus necessitating termination of their employment, though he considered the firing to be 'regrettable' due to the fact that both had made favorable contributions to the company.
+Announced on March 22, 2022, Guild Wars 2: Secrets of the Obscure (also known as SotO) is the fourth expansion pack for Guild Wars 2.
+It was released on August 22, 2023.
+In this Expansion Pack you can get a new mount, the skyscale, for permanent use in the SotO area and in the whole map through masteries.
+It can be upgraded through masteries as well.
+There are also loads of new areas to explore.

-Nathan Grayson, for Kotaku, and Megan Farokhmanesh, for The Verge, reported that there was an uptick in online harassment of female developers after Price's firing and that backlash to Price originated in Gamergate forums.
-Farokhmanesh wrote that "ArenaNet’s swift action to fire both Price and Fries sends a disturbing message to its fans, and especially its most toxic ones: that their power is directly correlated to how loud they yell.
-It’s a worrying precedent for anyone interested in working for ArenaNet, but especially those in marginalized communities that are more likely to face blowback and harassment from the worst parts of its fanbase".
+Guild Wars 2: Janthir Wilds

-Both PC Gamer and Polygon included this event on their respective 2018 gaming controversies lists.
+Announced on June 04, 2024, Guild Wars 2: Janthir Wilds (also known as JW) is the fifth expansion pack for Guild Wars 2.
+It was released on August 20, 2024.
+In this expansion pack, one of the existing mounts, the warclaw, was updated to have new abilities, which can be unlocked through masteries in the open world.
+The players also received access to homesteads, which serve as customisable player housing.
+As of June 2025, the expansion pack also includes 4 maps to explore.